 Like most livestock dogs, this breed is said to be good with kids, however.
-The dogs´ aggression is mainly to those he feels a threat to his flock: foxes, feral dogs, and coyotes.
-Despite their size (males get to be over 50 kilos and stand about 70 centimeters) they are not tough enough to handle bears or wolves.
+The dogs' aggression is mainly to those he feels a threat to his flock: foxes, feral dogs, and coyotes.
+Despite their size (males get to be over 50 kilos and stand about 70 centimeters), they are not tough enough to handle bears or wolves.

 These white Turkish dogs are still mostly livestock guard dogs and are not kept much as pets.
 They are even larger than the Great Pyrenees (males may be over 60 kilograms and stand 85 centimeters) and usually have the same dark eyes and nose.
-Their legs are usually longer and their tail is a little larger.
+Their legs are usually longer, and their tail is a little larger.

-Since they are usually working dogs and not companion animals, obedienc training is not an issue, which is probably a good thing since they are not into chasing balls like some of the “intelligent” breeds.
-(If you do purchase one of these dogs just as a companion he may develop behavioral problems like excessive digging or escaping.)
-They will get along with most other species if introduced early, and are usually satisfied when lying in a field watching their charges, whether sheep or goats.
+Since they are usually working dogs and not companion animals, obedience training is not an issue, which is probably a good thing since they are not into chasing balls like some of the “intelligent” breeds.
+(If you do purchase one of these dogs just as a companion, he may develop behavioral problems like excessive digging or escaping.)
+They will get along with most other species if introduced early, and they are usually satisfied when lying in a field watching their charges, whether sheep or goats.

 Like the names suggests, this dog was originally developed in Anatolia.
 They are a strong mountain dog bred in an area of Asia where dogs were expected to protect sheep from wolves, jackals, and bears.
 They will be able to handle foxes, coyotes, and feral dogs easily.

 The Anatolian shepherd looks different than most of the other livestock guard dogs.
-It is not pure white, sometimes has a black mask, and has a thicker neck and broader head than some dogs.
+This dog is not pure white, sometimes has a black mask, and has a thicker neck and broader head than some dogs.
 They are big, up to about 70 kilograms, and look even bigger because of their thick mane.

 Like the Akbash, this dog is not recommended as only a companion dog.
 They are bred to work, will probably escape and roam if kept without a flock or herd, and unless socialized will be unlikely to accept strangers.

-Even if they are kept as a pet they will probably not want to fetch.
-They can be obedience trained but it may be difficult to work with them at times.
+Even if they are kept as a pet, they will probably not want to fetch.
+They can be obedience trained, but it may be difficult to work with them at times.

-Health problems are few but they have been reported to have hip dysplasia, like most big dogs, eyelid problems (entropion, where the eyelid rolls in and the lashes rub against the eyeball), and a few other unusual problems.
+Health problems are few, but they have been reported to have hip dysplasia, like most big dogs, eyelid problems (entropion, where the eyelid rolls in and the lashes rub against the eyeball), and a few other unusual problems.
 They live about 10 or 11 years.

 The Komondor has a thick corded coat that looks different than most dogs, so even people that are not familiar with livestock guard dogs have seen these dogs in shows or photos.
-Few are aware of his personality, however.
+Few are aware of their personality, however.